navidrome/website/content/en/docs/faq/_index.md

 our vision of a music server that emphasizes tags.
 Implementing folder browsing would not only be a major undertaking, but it could also make supporting all of Navidrome's current and future features more difficult and error-prone.

-Here are a few situations where users might find folder browsing important, and how Navidrome plans to address them:
+Here are a few situations where users might find folder browsing important, and how Navidrome addresses them:

-1. Grouping music by classification (e.g., genre): Navidrome already handle genres, you can browse by genres in Subsonic clients, and it will have a dedicated Genre view in the future.
-There will also be support for the multivalued `grouping` tag, with a dedicated view as well.
+1. Grouping music by classification (e.g., genre, mood, grouping): Navidrome already handle these tags, you can browse by genres in Subsonic clients, and it will have a dedicated Genre view in the future.
+   There is support for the multivalued `grouping` tag, (with a dedicated view coming in a future release as well).
-2. Having different releases for the same album: This will be [supported](https://github.com/navidrome/navidrome/pull/2162) soon.
+2. Having different releases for the same album: This will is already supported, and is configurable via the [Persistent IDs](/docs/usage/pids/) feature.
+You can group albums by `musicbrainz_albumid`, `discogs_release_id`, `folder`, or any other tag you want.
 3. Users who don't have their library tagged: **We explicitly do not support this**, as it would make it very difficult to support all features Navidrome has and will have.
 We do not want to have code that "infers" that a folder with a bunch of MP3 files is an album, as this approach would make the code highly complex and error-prone.